By Brian Robinson.

 It is very rare for a person to pass out as a result of a panic attack although many people harbour this fear.
 Fainting can happen due to low blood pressure and the idea is that if we fall to the ground then our brain is more likely to get the blood and oxygen it needs.
 However, panic usually increases blood pressure due to the stress hormones being released so fainting is unlikely.

 Panic attacks can appear suddenly and unexpectedly with no obvious trigger or build-up and this sudden-onset feature can be disturbing for the sufferer.
 Another characteristic is that the person may be more inward-looking during the attack.
 You might think you are going mad or that something serious has gone wrong inside.
 This may be partly due to the absence of an obvious external trigger.
-Where there is no external cause: there must be an internal one?
+The reasoning is: where there is no external cause: there must be an internal one?
 Attacks can happen months apart or they may be quite frequent.
 And they are often followed by periods of intense worry.
 This usually centres on the fear of having another attack.

 People who have panic attacks can go on to develop triggers which may be linked to the first incidence.
-For example, if someone had their first attack in a supermarket then going to supermarkets may trigger other attacks.
+For example, if someone had their first attack in a supermarket then going to supermarkets may trigger further attacks.
 It is also possible for someone with Panic Attack Disorder to have attacks that fit both descriptions, i.e. sudden onset attacks and ones brought on by specific triggers.

 Generally speaking, it is difficult to control panic attacks.
 Once initiated they have to run their course.
 If we could control or stop them then the disorder simply wouldn’t exist.
 There is some scope to improve things, but having said that, there is likewise the potential to make the experience worse.
 The whole idea of a panic attack is to make the person panic and escape from the danger.
 So, if we really do panic and start running around, calling for help etc, this tends to confirm the idea that danger is present.
 It is far better to stay calm, perhaps get up and make a drink, and then sit down again.